Here is a brief description of each volunteer role and what it involves. We hope to get you volunteering for CLAPA really soon!

 Please note that this role requires you to attend a 2 day Parent Contact training weekend – you can do this whether or not you have already attended a Volunteer Induction.

-As a Parent Contact, your role would be to provide peer support to new and prospective parents of children affected by cleft.
+As a Parent Supporter, your role would be to provide peer support to new and prospective parents of children affected by cleft.
 This involves providing information as well as offering emotional support.

 This role is crucial in providing information and peer support, especially emotional support, to all parents of children affected by cleft.
 Support can be provided by telephone, email, social media or face-to-face.